nicoddemus/todo-dashboard/README.md

 Web application that displays a list of *TODO* markers in git repositories.

-It updates its internal database of *TODO* entries periodically by scanning the repositories source files.
-This scanning is cheap after the first time, because it remembers which hash was scanned last time and only scans new files changed since then.
+It updates its internal database of *TODO* entries by scanning the repositories source files periodically.
+This scanning is cheap after the first time, because it remembers which hash was last scanned and only scans files changed since then.

 The application was designed to be deployed on [Heroku](http://www.heroku.com), but it should be straighforward to deploy it in any cloud service or local network.